You are currently viewing Raw Diet for Puppies: The Ultimate Beginner’s Guide (Vet-Approved Meal Plans)

 Other Organ5% of total food intake

 It’s very important to talk to a vet to find the best meal plan for your puppy.
-They can give advice tailored to your puppy’s needs and health13.
+They can give advice tailored to your puppy’s needs and health.

 Always put your puppy’s health first.
 If you have any diet or nutrition concerns, talk to a vet.
 With a well-planned raw diet and vet advice, you can ensure your puppy gets the nutrients they need for growth and development.

 Starting your puppy on raw food needs a careful approach.
-A gradual introduction is key to avoid digestive issues and ensure a smooth transition16.
+A gradual introduction is key to avoiding digestive issues and ensuring a smooth transition.
 This careful planning is vital for your puppy’s health and happiness.

 Begin by giving your puppy a small amount of raw food, about 2-3% of their adult weight.
-Slowly increase this amount over time17.
+Slowly increase this amount over time.
 Introduce new foods one at a time to avoid upset stomachs.
-Some puppies might need more time, so watch their health and adjust as needed16.
+Some puppies might need more time, so watch their health and adjust as needed.

 A good raw diet for puppies includes muscle meat, meaty bones, and organ meats.
-The right mix depends on your puppy’s age, breed, and needs17.
+The right mix depends on your puppy’s age, breed, and needs.
 Puppies should eat three small meals a day until they’re about six months old.
-Then, they can switch to two meals, and eventually one if you prefer16.
+Then, they can switch to two meals, and eventually one if you prefer.

 IngredientRecommended Proportion

 By following these tips and guidelines, you can ensure a successful raw diet transition for your puppy.
-This will give them the nutrients they need to grow and thrive17.
+This will give them the nutrients they need to grow and thrive.

 puppy-eating-raw-diet